Bharati-Samatham/IDA2023/README.md

 # IDA2023
-## My first repository
-Example repository of how to use git and Jupyter Notebook
+## pandas basics
+this repository contains all functions
+Pandas Fundamentals

+Explore the core concepts of Pandas, such as DataFrames, Series, and basic data operations.

+    DataFrames and Series
+    Indexing and Selection
+    Data Manipulation
+    Data Cleaning
+    Data Aggregation